Bischoff/terraform-provider-feilong/docs/guests.md

  * `image` (mandatory): the imaged used to create the guest.
 This image has to be prepared as explained in Feilong documentation.
  * `userid` (optional): the desired name of the guest on the z/VM side, maximum 8 characters, all capital letters.
 If omitted, it will be derived from the `name`.
  * `vcpus` (optional): the desired number of virtual CPUs on the guest.
 If omitted, it will be set to `1`.
+ * `adapter_address` (optional): the desired virtual device address of the first network interface of the guest, as 4 hexadecimal digits.
+If omitted, it will be set to `1000`.
- * `mac` (optional): the desired MAC address of the guest, as 6 hexadecimal digits separed by colons.
+ * `mac` (optional): the desired MAC address of the first network interface of the guest, as 6 hexadecimal digits separed by colons.
 Only last 3 bytes will be used, the first 3 will be ignored by Feilong.
 Feilong will set these first 3 bytes arbitrarily.
  * `cloudinit_params` (optional): the path to a local file containing an ISO 9660 image containing cloud-init parameters in the format used by openstack.
  * `vswitch` (optional): the name of the virtual switch to connect to.
 If omitted, it will be set to `DEVNET`.